daviseford/nana-frame/README.md

 Close the fullscreen slideshow by hitting ALT + FN + F4.

 Click the WiFi icon top right in the toolbar.
-If you can login there, go for it.

-Otherwise, click the Web Browser button on the left side of the toolbar and follow instructions to log in

 ### To quit full-screen slideshow: